Triads

 What a Triad is Not

-Triads are not meant to replace professional counselling, social services, mentors, pastors or the like.
-A triad isn't a place for one person to come with all their problems and find solutions or rescue.
-It's meant to be equally shared time (using discernment when there are pressing needs of a member), for each to share and listen.
+Triads are not meant to replace professional counselling, social services, mentors, pastors, or the like.
+A Triad isn't a place for one person to come with all of their problems and find solutions or rescue.
+It is meant to be an equally shared time (using discernment when there are pressing needs of one member) for each person to share and listen.

 Some might feel discouraged or frustrated with their Triad because it is not addressing their felt need.
-While a Triad is an appropriate relational context to share joys and pains, and to receive prayer, they are not meant to meet every relational need someone is experiencing.
+While a Triad is an appropriate relational context to share joys or pains and to receive prayer, it is not meant to meet every relational need that someone may be experiencing.
 It is important for each member to voice, “what I need from you right now” to their Triad and for the Triad to discuss in what ways the group may or may not respond to those needs.
-In many cases, a Triad may help an individual discern next steps for addressing particular issues and help them to find additional supports from a pastor, counsellor or mentor.
+In many cases, a Triad may help an individual discern the next steps for addressing particular issues and help them find additional support from a pastor, counsellor, or mentor.

 Ending Well

 Triads end for a variety of reasons.
-Your schedules no longer align to meet, someone moves away, or you find that your time has simply run its course and it’s time to wrap up.
-Ideally this decision is arrived at mutually.
+Your schedules may no longer align to meet, someone moves away, or you find that your time has simply run its course and it feels like time to wrap up.
+Ideally, this decision is made mutually.

-Inform the church that you’re ending your official meetings as a triad group so that they’re aware for logistical reasons as well as to celebrate with you and receive feedback about the process.
+Inform the church that you’re ending your official meetings as a Triad group so that they are aware for logistical reasons as well as to celebrate with you and receive feedback about the process.